 Mauritius nationality benefits

-You can pass your Mauritius citizenship to your children
+You can pass your Mauritius nationality to your children

 Children born in Mauritius with a Mauritian parent are citizens of Mauritius.

 Additionally, you can become a citizen by descent.
-Those born anywhere with one parent a Mauritius citizen can apply to become a citizen.
+Those born anywhere with one parent, a Mauritius citizen, can apply to become a citizen by registration.

-So, most people born to a Mauritian citizen can become a citizen, regardless of where they were born.
+So, most people born to a Mauritian citizens can become citizens, regardless of where they were born.
 This law means you may be able to pass your Mauritius nationality to your children.

 Mauritius allows dual citizenship (in some cases)